 Traditional primary care doesn't help.
 A 15-minute annual visit doesn't allow time to explore sleep quality.
 Busy executives often skip annual physicals entirely or see a different urgent care doctor each time something acute happens.
 Nobody is connecting the elevated blood pressure, the afternoon brain fog, the decreased libido, the weight gain, and the nighttime breathing patterns into a single clinical picture.

 That connection is exactly the work concierge care has time for.
+(Full breakdown of what an executive-level annual physical actually includes when this kind of integration is the operating model.)

 What untreated sleep apnea actually does